valdasg/telco/README.md

 - transform_data: transforms data according business requirements
 - visualize_data: cretaes vizualisation and dashboard

-Databricks workflow connects all the scripts and run jobs on weekly basis sending email messages on failed execution:
+Databricks workflow connects all the scripts and run jobs on weekly basis sending email messages on failed execution.
+Also error log is sent everytime null or duplicate values found in raw data customer_id field:
 ![alt etl_pipeline](img/etl_pipeline.png)

 Data Errors (nulls and duplicates in customer_id) in the file are cought with python script.